0xDBFB7/ionprinter/simulation/nyion/src/function_documentation.md

 	uint_16t boundary_conditions
 	refined_indices
 	ghost_linkages

 	buffer_end_pointer = 0;
 }

 //maybe an index function into the struct?
 What return value?

 solve_electrostatic_field()

+A 500K saved timesteps from a 10M mesh would be ~20 TB; however we probably don't want the meshes, but the particles.